tim-devereux/TLS_Workshop/Install_Software.md

 ### Step 1: Install Dependencies

-Install the necessary dependencies for Apptainer by entering the following commands into the WSL terminal one line at a time:
+Install the necessary dependencies for Apptainer by entering the following command into the WSL terminal:

    ```bash
    sudo apt install -y software-properties-common